 Better for the environment

-Pure electric cars have zero tailpipe emissions making them greener, cleaner and better for the environment that any petrol or diesel car currently on the road.
+Pure electric cars have zero tailpipe emissions making them greener, cleaner and better for the environment than any petrol or diesel car currently on the road.
 When driven in electric mode, plug-in hybrids emit zero tailpipe emissions.

 In order to drive in the most environmentally friendly way possible, make sure to keep your plug-in hybrid charged up so that you can carry out the majority of driving in electric mode.